 Grand Valley Housing Needs Assessment and Strategy

 The City and its partners began work in late December 2020 with Root Policy Research, a Colorado consultancy with extensive experience in the housing field, on the Grand Valley Housing Needs Assessment (PDF).
 In May 2021, the Housing Needs Assessment was completed and included data collection, a community-wide survey and a series of focus group meetings with key stakeholders.
 The Assessment then informed the creation of a City of Grand Junction Housing Strategy.
-After multiple workshops, the City Council adopted Resolution 82-21 on October 6, 2021, the Housing Strategy.
+After multiple workshops, the City Council adopted Resolution 82-21 (PDF) on October 6, 2021, the Housing Strategy.
 The twelve housing strategies adopted by City Council include:

 - Participate in regional collaboration regarding housing/homelessness needs and services.